China ambassador to Israel found dead in Tel Aviv home: Police

 China ambassador to Israel found dead in Tel Aviv home: Police1 min read .
-Updated: 17 May 2020, 02:16 PM IST
+17 May 2020

 Israel police did not comment on the cause of death of ambassador Du Wei, who was 57 years old and became ambassador to Israel in February